june-dot/MH_stat_analysis/README.md

 # Mental Health Statistical Analysis

 This dataset imported from Kaggle offers a comprehensive hourly analysis of logistics drivers in Texas, capturing key physiological, psychological, and contextual factors that influence their mental health spanning from January 1, 2017, to June 30, 2024.
-This type of algorithm would be able to give further insight to inform targeted interventions, enhance monitoring systems, and promote data-driven strategies to improve driver welfare in the transportation industry (i.e. logistics, airplane, ocean freight)
+This type of algorithm would be able to give further insight to inform targeted interventions, enhance monitoring systems, and promote data-driven strategies to improve driver welfare in the transportation industry (i.e. logistics, airplane, ocean freight).

+I used Pearson and Spearman correlation analysis to find the p-values and test the statistical significance between the factors and well-being.
+Any feedback is welcome! :)

 ![image](https://github.com/user-attachments/assets/cab3aa1a-9240-44ec-83f5-ff4aef35b6f2)
 ![image](https://github.com/user-attachments/assets/bbac624d-8196-4f51-b236-5e96799d4bf6)